 What’s the most important insight you gained during your PhD research?

 I think the fact that there is an incredible amount of low-hanging fruit that can help and encourage consumers to make more environmentally friendly choices.
 Just take the choice between a delivery time of one day or several days.
-The faster the delivery time, the greater the impact on the environment, because it’s difficult and delivery routes aren’t as efficient.
+The faster the delivery time, the greater the impact on the environment, because it’s difficult to bundle packages and delivery routes aren’t as efficient.
 And don’t forget the pressure it puts on people who work as order pickers in distribution centres.

-People don’t necessarily need their order tomorrow or the same day, especially if you tell them that waiting a little longer is a more sustainable Not that it’s going to change the world, but it’s easy to do.
+People don’t necessarily need their order tomorrow or the same day, especially if you tell them that waiting a little longer is a more sustainable option.
+Not that it’s going to change the world, but it’s easy to do.
 Unfortunately, online retailers aren’t yet having that conversation with their customers.

 Why not?